 Overview of North Dakota research

-Greg Endres, NDSU Extension Cropping Systems Specialist, Carrington Research Extension Center, ND – June 2021
+Greg Endres, NDSU Extension Cropping Systems Specialist, Carrington Research Extension Center, ND – Summer (June) 2021 Pulse Beat

 FARMER INTEREST WITH cover crops in North Dakota is high and utilization is increasing.
 North Dakota State University has been conducting research to help support cover crop adaptation and use.
 Winter rye is a common cover crop that provides benefits including soil protection from erosion, soil moisture management and weed suppression.
 NDSU Extension has recently published the circular Growing Rye as a Cover Crop in North Dakota.

 At the NDSU Carrington Research Extension Center (CREC), several multi-year studies are being conducted with winter rye as part of a production system with soybeans and dry beans.
 The following are overviews of two selected studies.